Algebras for enriched $\infty$-operads: Introduction

 \subsection{Acknowledgments}

-I thank Stefan Schwede for a helpful discussion about model structures on symmetric spectra.
+I thank Stefan Schwede and Irakli Patchkoria for helpful discussions about model structures on spectra, and David White for help with model structures on operad algebras.
 Much of this paper was written while the author was employed by the IBS Center for Geometry and Physics in a position funded by grant IBS-R003-D1 of the Institute for Basic Science of the Republic of Korea.